WELCOME TO THE DELTOID DOZEN!

 Now you’ve got 12 new weapons to add to your deltoids building arsenal!
 As you noticed, I didn’t just show you the exercises, I told you why I feel each qualifies as one of the best twelve shoulder exercises you can do to add mass and definition to your upper body.
 Some of the exercises are athletic and functional, some allow for more muscle overload, and others are more explosive allowing you to lift more weight.
 Choose some of these to include in your shoulder workout for building muscle and building strength.
 I’ve given you plenty of options whether you’re training at the gym or doing a home workout routine.

 It’s always tough to make a list of “best” exercises and anyone that has any of my programs would tell you, there are a LOT to choose from.
-If you’re looking for a complete exercise program that puts science back into strength and gives you not just the ‘what’ but the ‘why’ behind exercise selection, check out our physical therapist created ATHLEAN-X Training Programs.
+If you’re looking for a complete exercise program that puts science back into strength and gives you not just the ‘what’ but the ‘why’ behind exercise selection, check out our physical therapist created ATHLEAN-X programs.

 - The deltoids are one of the most neglected upper body muscle groups!
 They usually come in fourth place behind chest, biceps and triceps in terms of training priority.